ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 <span class="firstcharacter">A</span> few weeks ago, I saw an [interesting blog post](https://stories.thinkingmachin.es/llm-customer-sentiment-analysis/) from Thinking Machines where they ran Filipino tweets on GPT-4 for a sentiment analysis task.
 Their prompt was simple.
 They asked: *"what is the sentiment of this tweet?"*
 They obtained a weighted F1-score of 76%&mdash; pretty decent for a straightforward zero-shot approach.
-This inspired me to see the full picture of LLM performance on Tagalog, hence these experiments.
+This inspired me to test LLM performance on other Tagalog NLP tasks, hence these experiments.

 In this blog post, I will test how these large language models (LLMs) fare against standard finetuning techniques in Tagalog.
 I will be benchmarking them to the named entity recognition (NER) and text categorization datasets from the [calamanCy project](/projects/2023/08/01/calamancy/).

-As a refresher, the table below shows the datasets.
-Notice that I didn't include the Universal Dependencies (UD) treebanks.
+As a refresher, you can check the table below for the datasets I'm using.
-The main reason is that querying from third-party APIs is getting too costly so I have to compromise on the scope:
+I didn't include the Universal Dependencies (UD) treebanks this time because querying third-party APIs is getting too costly.

 | Dataset                                                     | Task / Labels                                                           | Description                                                                                                                       |
 |-------------------------------------------------------------|-------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|